Why it’s important to set financial goals

 As mentioned before, setting financial goals provides the clarity needed to create the positive results you want in your life.
 If you don’t define the outcomes you want to experience, your journey toward financial freedom will be cloudy at best.

-Someone smart once said, a dream without a plan is just a wish.
+Someone smart once said a dream without a plan is just a wish.
 In other words, if you’re only dreaming about what could be, and never taking action, you leave it to circumstances to determine if your dream will ever come true.

-Setting defined financial goals propels you into actionable behavior and your chances of actually realizing your dreams greatly increase.
+Setting defined financial objectives propels you into actionable behavior and your chances of actually realizing your dreams greatly increase.
 Once you’ve charted your course to achieve them, you set yourself in motion toward a successful outcome.

 #7 Financial goals provide built-in accountability